 Scroll down for a downloadable PDF of this tutorial.

-Step by Step Instructions for Drawing a Winter Scene
+Step by Step Instructions for Drawing a Winter Landscape

 1. Begin by sketching in the horizon line.
 Use short and long strokes, allowing the lines to overlap slightly.
 This will give the ground the uneven texture of snow drifts.